ElectricCoffee/Curse-of-Transience/ideas.md

 #### Feelings towards magic?
 #### Feelings towards technology?
 #### What is valuable to them?

+### The Sunken City of <insert name here>
+A city long forgotten at the bottom of a lake in the &lt;name&gt; crater.
+The city rests underneath a HUGE church bell and is populated by fish-like people specialised to life in this environment.
+Their language is ancient and foreign to anyone living in Saoghaal, and people have only heard of this city in tales.
+#### How do they organize?
+#### What do they want?
+How do they attempt to get it?
+#### Their relationship with other countries/organizations?
+#### Their relationship with the undead?
+#### Feelings towards magic?
+#### Feelings towards technology?
+#### What is valuable to them?

 ## Husks
 People who wander out into the wilderness may encounter malicious spirits, some of which may extract and/or destroy someone's soul "for fun".
 If that were to happen, the person's body would be left to wander the earth aimlessly with no mind or reason of their own.
 These husks are empty vessels capable of carrying a new soul.
 Through the proper channels, a soul that lost its body is able to gain residence in a husk, bonding to it, making it their own.
 It sometimes happens that the soul and body aren't perfect matches, which causes "soul sickness".

 ## Soul Sickness
 Shades are capable of possessing any available body they want, but might risk contracting Soul Sickness if not aided by a ritual.
 The ritual's purpose is to relieve the maddening pain caused by entering a foreign body.